design-all-the-things/releasy/our-experiments.md

 - Start with **WHY**, and probably _WHO_.
 Best advice ever.
 And it will help you be more accurate and probably more efficient
 - If we were not so exhaustive, at least, it leaded us to a minimal story to tell in our solution, which is exactly what we expected from the workshop in the first place.
 We have recorded everything in a trello board, and we will be able to continue it later.

+Our Story Mapping session has been captured in [this opened Trello board](https://trello.com/b/ZotT81x6/story-map).

 ## Context Mapping

 Once we had enough insights with the Big Picture Event Storming, we tried to figure out what was the main Bounded Contexts in our domain.
 So we identified a couple of key events on which the whole workflow was articulated.
 This helped us identify a few of them.